eclipse-tractusx/tractusx-edc/docs/kit/adoption-view/page_adoption-view.md

 - The provision of possible offers (contract offering) which, on the one hand, stipulates the data offered and the associated terms of use (policies) in corresponding contracts.
 - An interface for manual selection of data and associated contract offers.
 - The actual data transfer via the data plane extension
-- Interfaces for using other services such as a broker service or a registration service
 - The connection of software systems on the customer and provider side